RystemAsqar/TodoApp-SwiftUI-UserDefaults/README.md

 ## Data Storage
 This app uses UserDefaults for data storage, making it a lightweight option for managing tasks.
 Note that UserDefaults is suitable for small-scale applications like this one.
 For larger-scale projects, consider using Core Data or other data storage solutions.

+## Animations
+The app includes subtle animations to enhance the user experience.
+These animations provide feedback and visual cues for task interactions, making the app more engaging and user-friendly.